 Price: $1.99 for traditional, $2.59 – $2.85 per taco for specialty.

 Personal Note: Tacos are served with cilantro and onions and I highly recommend their queso dip.
 They offer live music in the evenings and their guacamole portions are massive (yes, please).

 Price: Al Pastor Tacos ($12).

-Personal Note: I will be honest and note that these tacos are pretty tiny… but they are jam packed with flavor and come with your choice of one side (get the sweet potato waffle fries).
+Personal Note: The tacos are pretty tiny… but they are jam packed with flavor and come with your choice of one side (get the sweet potato waffle fries).
 This is one of my favorite spots for people-watching in uptown so make sure to sit on their patio when the weather permits.

 200 East Bland St.